zachtian/zachtian.github.io/content/publication/conference-paper/index.md

 ---
 title: 'Bézier Everywhere All at Once: Learning Drivable Lanes as Bézier Graphs'

-# Authors
-# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
-# and it will be replaced with their full name and linked to their profile.
 authors:
   - Hugh Blayney
   - Hanlin Tian